-The ATAR Ancient History course involves the process of making meaning of the distant past to understand our present.
-It provides an opportunity for students to study people from cultures and communities that no longer exist and discover how they responded to the problems and challenges of their time.
-It helps students to understand why societies and peoples hold certain values, and why values and belief systems vary from one group to another.
+The Ancient History courses involve the process of making meaning of the distant past to understand our present.
+They provide opportunities for students to study people from cultures and communities that no longer exist and discover how they responded to the problems and challenges of their time.
+They help students to understand why societies and peoples hold certain values, and why values and belief systems vary from one group to another.
 They reflect upon their own community, and its beliefs, values and traditions.

-This course is suitable for students who intend to sit the ATAR examination and obtain an Australian Tertiary Admission Rank (ATAR).
+The ATAR Ancient History course is suitable for students who intend to sit the ATAR examination and obtain an Australian Tertiary Admission Rank (ATAR).
+The General Ancient History course is not suitable for students who need an ATAR but is highly suited to students who wish to apply for entrance to university via alternative pathways or to TAFE.

-History: Ancient - ATAR Course ATHIA - Year 12 units, 2020:
+History: Ancient - ATAR Course

+ATHIA - Year 12 units, 2023:

-Unit 3: People, Power and Authority.
+- Unit 3: People, Power and Authority.
 This unit involves a study of Ancient Greece in the last years of the 6th century BC and the first half of the 5th century BC.
 This was a period of massive change, with Athens working towards the first full democracy the world had ever seen during a period of military and social crises.
 After seeing off the Persian menace, Athens, under the guidance of the great statesman Pericles, flourished economically, militarily and culturally to dominate the Greek world and establish a 'Golden Age'.
-Athens' growth during the period brought her into conflict with the other great power of Greece at this time - Sparta.

-Unit 4: Reconstructing the Ancient World.
+Athens' growth during the period brought her into conflict with the other great power of Greece at this time Sparta. - Unit 4: Reconstructing the Ancient World.
 This unit continues from unit 3 and focuses on the 27-year war between Athens and Sparta, the two superpowers of the Ancient Greek world who had such remarkably different cultures.
 The causes of the war and an examination of the key battles will be the focus.
 The military circumstances of both sides will be analysed as well as the role of many flamboyant individuals on both sides.